BeckLaboratory/pav/README.md

 ### Assembly table

-The assembly table has one line per sample.
+The assembly table points PAV to input assemblies.
+It may be in TSV, CSV, Excel, or parquet formats (TSV and CSV may optionally be gzipped).
+Each assembly has one row in the table.

+Columns:
+* NAME: Assembly or sample name.
+* HAP_\*: One column for each assembled haplotype.

+#### Name column

 The `NAME` column contains the assembly name (or sample name).
-This column must be present and must be unique within the file.
+This column must be present and each row must have a unique value.

+#### Haplotype columns

-PAV accepts one or more assembled haplotypes per sample, each with a column in the table:
+PAV accepts one or more assembled haplotypes per assembly, each with a column in the table starting with "HAP_".
+Each is a path to an input file for one assembly haplotype.

-* HAP_* (where * is a haplotype name): A named haplotype.
-For example, "HAP_h1", "HAP_h2" would be typical columns for a phased assembly.
-Other pseudo-haplotypes may be added, such as "HAP_unphased".
-Haplotypes must only contain alpha-numeric and "-", "+", "." characters.
-Underscores are currently not allowed to avoid filename format ambiguity.
+Common column names are "HAP_h1" for haplotype "h1" and "HAP_h2" for haplotype "h2".
+For some assemblies with known parental origins, "HAP_mat" and "HAP_pat" are commonly used.

+There must be at least one haplotype per assembly, and PAV has no limits on the number of haplotypes (i.e. 3 or more are acceptable).

+Not all assemblies need to have the same haplotypes.
+PAV will ignore empty the "HAP_" values for each assembly.
+For example, if some assemblies have an "unphased" haplotype and other do not, include "HAP_unphased" and leave it blank for assemblies that do not have it.

+Note that genotypes in the VCF file will have one allele for each haplotype defined for the assembly.
+For an assembly with haplotypes "h1", "h2", and "unphased", three genotype alleles will be possible (e.g. "1|0|." for a heterozygous variant present in "h1", not present in "h2", and uncallable in "unphased").
+The order of genotypes is determined by the order of haplotype columns in the assembly table.

-Each entry in a "HAP_" column is the name of a file (FASTA, FASTQ, GFA, or FOFN).
-Multiple files can be input by separating them by semi-colons (i.e. "path/to/file1.fasta.gz;path/to/file2.fasta.gz").
+Each "HAP_" column contains paths to input files in FASTA, FASTQ, GFA, or FOFN format.
+FOFN may contain paths to these same file types including other FOFNs (recursive FOFNs are not recommended, but PAV will detect cycles).
+Multiple files can be input by separating them by semi-colons (i.e. "path/to/file1.fasta.gz;path/to/file2.fasta.gz") and a mix of types is possible.
+PAV will be fastest if the input is a single bgzipped and indexed FASTA file, it will build its own FASTA file for all other cases.

-PAV will run for all haplotypes with a non-empty "HAP_" column.
-The variant calling process is done independently for each haplotype, and variant calls are merged at the end in the order they are found in this table.
-To include a haplotype with no input, add an entry to a zero-byte file to make the haplotype appear in the merged variant table and in VCF genotypes.

-#### Assembly-specific configuration
+#### Configuration column for global overrides

-Global configuration parameters (those found in `config.json`) can be set per-sample, which wil override `config.json` for specific assemblies.
-The configuration string can be placed into the optional "CONFIG" column and is a semicolon-separated list of key-value pairs (i.e. "key1=val1;key2=val2").
-The reference cannot be overridden.
+An optional "CONFIG" column can override global configuration parameters per assembly.
+Global configuration parameters are defined in `pav.json` or are PAV default values if not defined.
+Values in this column are semicolon-separated lists of key-value pairs (i.e. "key1=val1;key2=val2").
+The "reference" parameter cannot be overridden per assembly.

-### Suitable references
+### A note on references

 Do not use references with ALT, PATCH, or DECOY scaffolds for PAV, or generally, any assembly-based or long-read variant calling tool.
-Reference redundancy may increase false-negative errors.
+Reference redundancy may increase callset errors.

 The GRCh38 HGSVC no-ALT reference for long reads can be found here: ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/HGSVC2/technical/reference/20200513_hg38_NoALT/